 Scholarship & Financial Aid Resources

-At this time the NSA does not have a specific, comprehensive listing of scholarship funding opportunities because they vary so widely from school to school and state to state.
+At this time the NSA does not offer educational funding (scholarships), nor do we maintain a specific, comprehensive listing of scholarship funding opportunities because they vary so widely from school to school and state to state.
 We urge you to seek the advice of your particular school’s financial aid department, as they will better be able to assist you in navigating scholarships that are available for your exacting specifications (ie: not just your speech, but background, income, educational merit, department/program, etc).
 Before meeting with them, you may wish to take some time thinking about whether or not you consider your speech a disability, as you may qualify for other/different scholarships if so.
 In addition, we’ve listed a few (external) links below to help you get started.